 Money is important under capitalism, and our society still relies on this utilitarian aspect of it.

-Compared to trading, which I’m highly opposed to, investing in stock market strikes a nice balance between asset growth (or really, preservation) and passivity.
-Sure, I’m not keen on raking millions ora mismo but I’m not naive to dispel that money loses it’s value over time through inflation, among other things.
+Compared to trading, investing in stock market strikes a nice balance between asset growth (or really, preservation) and passivity.

 Some Good Reasons you might not want to Invest

-Now let’s list (some, not all of) the arguments against investing (or even trading), all of which are valid, and pose real threat to people and environment.
+Now let’s list (some, not all of) the arguments against investing (and even trading), all of which are valid, and pose real threat to people and environment.

 You don’t like Corporations